Vaginal pH balance

 How can I check my vaginal pH?

-You can check your vaginal pH at the convenience of your home with the HomeTest vaginal pH tests immediately and reliably.
+You can check your vaginal pH with the vaginal pH tests immediately and reliably (see the restrictions).

 What changes vaginal pH?